Ethics & Compliance

 HCA Healthcare has been providing healthcare in the US for more than 50 years.
 In 1995, HCA entered the UK healthcare market through HCA UK and has built a network of over 30 facilities in London and Manchester, with its latest venture to open in Birmingham.

-HCA UK is committed to a work environment that is free from human trafficking, forced labour and unlawful child labour.
+HCA UK is committed to promoting work environments that are free from human trafficking, forced labour and unlawful child labour.

 Modern slavery and human trafficking are against HCA Healthcare’s values.
 We recognise that our moral obligation to the communities in which we serve means that we must lead by example across the healthcare sector in promoting and enforcing a zero-tolerance approach.
 We commit to doing this at our hospitals and other healthcare facilities in our everyday work; but we also recognise the need for diligence within our supply chain too (which is primarily UK-based but can extend globally).